-Sometimes, NHL and its treatments can affect your physical functioning and energy.
-For instance, some NHL treatments, may cause peripheral neuropathy (pain, numbness in the hands or feet) and/or cancer-related fatigue, which can affect your ability to participate in your daily activities.
+Sometimes, NHL and its treatments may affect your physical functioning and energy.
+For instance, some NHL treatments may cause peripheral neuropathy (pain, numbness in the hands or feet) and/or cancer-related fatigue, which may affect your ability to participate in daily activities.

-During non-Hodgkin lymphoma treatment, our oncology rehabilitation team can help you in the following ways:
+During non-Hodgkin lymphoma treatment, our oncology rehabilitation team may help you in the following ways:

-- Exercise can help alleviate breathing problems, improve appetite, relieve constipation, reduce stress and increase energy.
+- Exercise may help alleviate breathing problems, improve appetite, relieve constipation, reduce stress and increase energy.

-- Auriculotherapy can help alleviate some side effects of NHL treatments, such as balance problems, nausea, shortness of breath and fatigue.
+- Auriculotherapy may help alleviate some side effects of NHL treatments, such as balance problems, nausea, shortness of breath and fatigue.

-- The ReBuilder technique (which involves an electronic stimulation to the hands or feet) can help increase tactile sensory and awareness and reduce neuropathy caused by NHL treatment.
+- The ReBuilder technique (which involves an electronic stimulation to the hands or feet) may help increase tactile sensory and awareness and reduce neuropathy caused by NHL treatment.

-- Massage therapy can help restore a sense of harmony, relaxation and well-being during NHL treatment.
+- Massage therapy may help you achieve a sense of harmony, relaxation and well-being during NHL treatment.

-- Interactive Metronome (a series of computer-generated sounds to measure a rhythmic beat and response) can be used to increase concentration and improve balance, function and cognition during NHL treatment.
+- Interactive metronome (a series of computer-generated sounds to measure a rhythmic beat and response) may be used to improve concentration, balance, function and cognition during NHL treatment.

-- Some radiation therapies for NHL may cause swallowing dysfunction, which can limit your ability to eat.
-A speech therapist will help you resolve swallowing difficulties and collaborate with your dietitian to thicken or puree food to a tolerable consistency.
+- Some radiation therapies for NHL may cause swallowing dysfunction, which may limit your ability to eat.
+A speech therapist may help you resolve swallowing difficulties and collaborate with your dietitian to thicken or puree food to a tolerable consistencies.

 - Some NHL patients may develop lymphedema.
-Your rehabilitation therapist will work with the rest of your care team to help prevent or minimize lymphedema using specialized drainage techniques, stretching exercises and massages.
+Our rehabilitation therapists are available to work with the rest of your care team to help prevent or reduce lymphedema using drainage techniques, stretching exercises and massages.

 What is oncology rehabilitation?